itss-devops/katacoda-scenarios/terraform-with-nginx/tf-provider.md

 * Multiple providers can be referenced in the same project

-* There are many [standard providers](https://www.terraform.io/docs/providers/index.html), as well as a large number of thirdparty custom providers
+* There are many [standard providers](https://www.terraform.io/docs/providers/index.html), as well as a large number of third party custom providers

-Providers are configured in terraform config files with a .tf extension, which typically include configuraiton of the API endpoint, credentials, debug settings, and other global parameters for a specific API integration.
+Providers are configured in terraform config files with a .tf extension, which typically include configuration of the API endpoint, credentials, debug settings, and other global parameters for a specific API integration.

 This config file defines a docker provider with the host where we want to apply our configuration

-<pre # Configure Docker provider and connect to the local Docker socket class="file" data-filename="main.tf" data-target="replace">provider "docker" {
+<pre class="file" data-filename="main.tf" data-target="replace">#Configure Docker provider and connect to the local Docker socket
+provider "docker" {
   host = "unix:///var/run/docker.sock"
 }